 - The Ultimate Checklist to Rank in the Google Top Stories Carousel

 The search experience in the coming years might look completely different.
-Rather than a person going on the blank page looking for something.
+Rather than a person going on the Google blank page looking for something.
 It might probably be skewed toward a device which pushes that information to you even before you type it.
 Where algorithms will become better and better at predicting what we want, those same algorithms might give us an answer before we ask it.

 In that scenario, voice search will play a vital role in the transition from search to discovery!